kura-okubo/SeisMonitoring.jl/docs/src/index.md

 <img src="./assets/QRcode_seismonitoring_example.png" alt="QR" width="150"/>
 ```

-See also the repoitory of [**SeisMonitoring_Paper**](https://github.com/kura-okubo/SeisMonitoring_Paper) for the post-processing using the dv/v over 20 years at Parkfield.
+See also the repository of [**SeisMonitoring_Paper**](https://github.com/kura-okubo/SeisMonitoring_Paper) for the post-processing using the dv/v over 20 years at Parkfield.

 ## Reference